Bev Ridgely's Snail-Eater

 FAQ

 Are snail-eating snakes venomous?
-No, but some species have glands in the lower jaw which produce a mucous secretion that presumably causes paralysis and death of the molluscs they consume.
+No, but some species have glands in the lower jaw which produce a mucous secretion that presumably causes paralysis and death of the mollusks they consume.
 This secretion also facilitates prey lubrication during ingestion.5

 Do snails attract snakes?
 Yes.
 Snail-eating snakes follow snails visually or by tracking their scent trail.6